What’s the Best Rowing Machine?

 Stamina 1050 Review

 The Stamina 1050 is our choice for those in the market for a rowing machine under $150— it’s an excellent bang for your buck and can get the job done.
 The Body Trac Glider is one of the best-selling rowing machines on the market.

 The Body Trac Glider is similar to the Precision Rower in that it’s a piston-resistant rowing machine, with the added option of adjustable gas-shock resistance which our testers noted provided an even and smooth workout.

 What we really liked about this machine was the durable heavy-duty steel frame construction, so although this unit is on the inexpensive side, it should last you a while.

-The Precision Rower also comes with an attached monitor which keeps track of a variety of details including time, stroke counts and calories burned during your workout in rowing machine.
+The Precision Rower also comes with an attached monitor which keeps track of a variety of details including time, stroke counts and calories burned during your workout in a rowing machine.
 This rower isn’t on the larger side, so it’s simple to fold for easy storage or transport.

 It measures 46 inches long x 23.5 inches wide and weighs 39 pounds.
-The Precision Rower comes with a one year warranty on the frame of the unit, and a 90 day warranty on parts.
+The Precision Rower comes with a one year warranty on the frame of the unit, and a 90-day warranty on parts.